michelmbem/AddyScript/docs/col-obj.md

 ### Stacks

 A stack is a collection that implements the last-in, first-out design pattern.
 You will typically get a stack as a result of a call to **stack**::of.
-After that, you can add elements to it using the "push" method or get the number of elements stored in it by reading the "count" property.
+After that, you can add elements to it using the "push" method or get the number of elements stored in it by reading the "size" property.
 To pop an element off the stack, use the "pop" method.
 The "peek" method does the same thing, but it does not remove the element from the stack.
 Finally, to empty a stack, simply call its "clear" method.

 #### Stack API